Rules & Scoring

 The Pointe category can only be entered in the Majesty and Supremacy levels.

-Student Choreography- Please note if a routine is choreographed by a current dancer participating in this competition.
+*Student Choreography- Please check the box on the entries registration if a routine is choreographed by a current dancer participating in the registered competition.
 All student-choreographed routines are eligible for a specialty award.

 Registration